larsnovikov/horgh-replicator/README.md

 ### Add tables to replicator

-- Create json config for your table like `examples/user.json` or `examples/post.json`.
+- Use `create-model <table>` to create json config for your table.
 - Create table on slave.
+- Use `build-table <table>` to copy table data from master and set start position of log for table listener.

 ### Custom handlers for field value